Sentence Curve Language Models: Static Word Embedding Prediction

 \section{Static Word Embedding Prediction}

-In this section, we clarify our perspective on the target representation used in LMs and DLMs.
-Specifically, we view that \textit{the backbone model parameterized by $\theta$ is trained to predict the embedding vector of the target word}.
-In Gaussian DLMs, the training objective in Eq.~\ref{eq:gdlm_objective} explicitly enforces the backbone output $\hat{\mathbf{e}}_{\theta}^0$ to match $\mathbf{e}^0$, which corresponds to the embedding vector of the target word $\mathbf{e}_y$.

-In discrete DLMs, a similar interpretation arises if we regard the weight matrix of the logit layer, $W$ in Eq.~\ref{eq:mdlm_projection_layer}, as an embedding matrix assigned to target words.
-Under this view, the CE loss encourages the backbone output $\mathbf{h}_{\theta}$ to align with the embedding of the target word in $W$ in order to maximize likelihood.
-This connection becomes particularly clear when the input embedding matrix and the logit layer share parameters, i.e., $E = W$.
-For simplicity, throughout the remainder of this paper, we denote the target word embedding as $\mathbf{e}_y$ and assume parameter sharing for intuitive understanding, although this assumption is not necessary.
+In this section, we clarify our perspective on target representations in LMs and DLMs.
+Specifically, we view the backbone model parameterized by $\theta$ as predicting the embedding of the target word.
+In Gaussian DLMs, the objective in Eq.~\ref{eq:gdlm_objective} explicitly enforces the backbone output $\hat{\mathbf{e}}_{\theta}^0$ to match $\mathbf{e}^0$, corresponding to the target word embedding $\mathbf{e}_y$.
+A similar interpretation holds for discrete DLMs if the logit weight matrix $W$ in Eq.~\ref{eq:mdlm_projection_layer} (right) is regarded as a target embedding matrix: the cross-entropy loss encourages the backbone output $\mathbf{h}_{\theta}$ to align with the embedding of the target word in $W$.
+This connection is particularly clear when the input embedding and logit matrices are shared, i.e., $E = W$.
+For simplicity, we denote the target word embedding as $\mathbf{e}_y$ throughout the remainder of this paper.

-We now formalize this viewpoint by deriving a lemma that characterizes when the target word embedding becomes the optimal solution of the backbone output $H_{\theta}=[\mathbf{h}_{\theta,1},\cdots,\mathbf{h}_{\theta,L}]$ under the following generic maximum likelihood estimation (MLE) pipeline: \begin{definition} [Generic MLE Pipeline] \end{definition} This pipeline corresponds to a standard logistic regression-based classification procedure: (1) computing backbone's outputs $H_{\theta}$ from an input, (2) projecting the outputs to logits with weight $E$, $E^\top H_{\theta}$, (3) applying softmax to obtain likelihoods, and (4) optimizing with cross-entropy (CE) loss.
-Such a pipeline is ubiquitous in neural classifiers, including standard LMs and discrete DLMs.
-Based on this pipeline and mild assumptions—including unit-norm constraints on $\mathbf{e}y$ and $\mathbf{h}_{\theta}$, and local isotropy of word embeddings projected onto the tangent space at $\mathbf{e}_y$—we obtain following lemma: \begin{lemma}[The Optimal Solution of Maximum Likelihood Estimation] Given Assumptions \ref{assumption:unit_norm} and \ref{assumption:local_istropy}, regardless of conditioning on $X$, $\mathbf{h}=\mathbf{e}_y$ is the optimal solution of MLE:
+We formalize this viewpoint by deriving a lemma that characterizes when the target word embedding is the optimal output of the backbone model $H_{\theta}=[\mathbf{h}_{\theta,1},\cdots,\mathbf{h}_{\theta,L}]$ under the following generic maximum likelihood estimation (MLE) pipeline: \begin{definition}[Generic MLE Pipeline] $H_{\theta} \rightarrow E^\top H_{\theta} \rightarrow \text{softmax}(E^\top H_{\theta}) \rightarrow \min_{\theta} \, CE_Y(\theta).$ \end{definition} This pipeline corresponds to standard logistic regression-based classification: (1) computing backbone outputs $H_{\theta}$, (2) projecting them to logits via $E^\top H_{\theta}$, (3) applying softmax to obtain likelihoods, and (4) optimizing with CE loss.
+It is ubiquitous in neural classifiers, including LMs and discrete DLMs.
+Under mild assumptions—unit-norm constraints on $\mathbf{e}_y$ and $\mathbf{h}_{\theta}$, and local isotropy of embeddings around $\mathbf{e}_y$—we obtain the following result: \begin{lemma}[Optimal Solution of Maximum Likelihood Estimation] Under Assumptions \ref{assumption:unit_norm} and \ref{assumption:local_istropy}, the optimal solution of the Generic MLE Pipeline (Definition~\ref{def:generic_mle_pipeline}) satisfies